GeoscienceAustralia/Wind_multipliers/index.rst

 Background
 ===========================================

 Wind multipliers are factors that transform regional wind speeds to local wind speeds considering local effects of land cover and topographic influences.
 It includes terrain, shielding, topographic and direction multipliers.
-Except the direction multplier whose value can be defined specifically by the
+Except the direction multiplier whose value can be defined specifically by the
-Australian wind loading standard AS/NZS 1170.2.
-Terrain, shielding and topographic multiplers are calculated using this software package based on the principles and formulae defined in the AS/NZS 1170.2.
+Australian wind loading standard AS/NZS 1170.2, terrain, shielding and topographic multipliers are calculated using this software package based on the principles and formulae defined in the AS/NZS 1170.2.
 The wind multipliers are primarily used for assessment of wind hazard at individual building locations.
-Further details on wind multipliers can be found in Geosicence Australia record: Local Wind Assessment in Australia: Computation Methodology for Wind Multipliers, which is avilable via http://www.ga.gov.au/metadata-gateway/metadata/record/75299
+Further details on wind multipliers can be found in Geoscience Australia record: *Local Wind Assessment in Australia: Computation Methodology for Wind Multipliers*, which is available via http://www.ga.gov.au/metadata-gateway/metadata/record/75299.

 Issues
 ======

-Issues for this project are currently being tracked through Github
+Issues for this project are currently being tracked through Github.

 Code Documentation